Teal-Insights/odi_china_lending_llm_classification/README.md

   “hallucinate.”
 We tested models against a ~300-observation sample and cross-checked them with human coders.
 Use caution and replicate our checks if you plan to rely on these outputs.

-## Contact & Feedback

-- If you have questions or feedback, feel free to open an Issue or reach out on LinkedIn.
-We welcome comments, suggestions, and even pull requests if you spot areas for improvement.
 - Chinese overseas lending is politically sensitive, and all analyses inevitably rely on assumptions and methods with some degree of arbitrariness.
 By making our code and methodology fully transparent,